FadyGrAb/portfolio/misc/git/pre-commit-hook-mask-data/readme.md

 The ***pre-commit*** hook is run first, before you even type in a commit message.
 It’s used to inspect the snapshot that’s about to be committed.

 ## Implementation details:
-It's actually a straight forward process, you put the "***pre-commit***" script in your project's `.git/hooks` directory (usually at your project's root) accompanied by "***mask.toml***" config file which is basically telling the script *what* and *how* to mask my data with an optional *ignore* files that won't be masked.
+It's actually a straight forward process, you put the "***pre-commit***" script in your project's `.git/hooks` directory (usually at your project's root) accompanied by "***mask.toml***" config file which is basically telling the script *what* and *how* to mask your data with an optional *ignore* files list that won't be skipped from the checks.
 The script will check only the modified files.

 ## Setup and usage:
-1. This is a **Python** scripts that needs Python installed in your system.
+1. This is a **Python** scripts that needs Python installed on your system.
 2. Install **toml** package
 ```sh
 pip install toml